Sell on your terms. No Commissions - No Fees - Any Condition

 What Constitutes A Vacant House According To Missouri Law?

-Missouri law says that a house is “vacant” if the owner or people who lived there haven’t been there for at least six months in a row.
+Missouri law says a house is “vacant” if the owner or people who lived there haven’t been there for at least six months.

-When this happens, any home that isn’t being used as a main residence is included, even if it’s only occasionally or briefly occupied.
+When this happens, any home not being used as a main residence is included, even if it’s only occasionally or briefly occupied.

 Knowing these requirements is important for property owners who don’t want to break Missouri’s rules on house abandonment and possibly face fines.